gifford-lab/DeepLigand/README.md

 # DeepLigand

+## Data

+The 5-fold cross-validation split used in the paper can be downloaded from [here](http://gerv.csail.mit.edu/deepligand_CVdata/).
+The DeepLigand model provided in this repository is trained on all the five folds combined.

 ## Environment setup

-We provide a conda environment in which all necessary packages have been installed.
+We provide a [Conda](https://docs.conda.io/en/latest/) environment in which all necessary Python packages have been installed.
 To create and activate this enviroment:

 ```
 conda env create -f environment.yml